Transparent, Accessible and Fair

 The Professional Conduct Review (PCR) process (required under the Registered Nurses Act (2008)) addresses allegations filed with the Director of Professional Conduct Review, when an RN or NP member’s practice or conduct is alleged to be unacceptable and deserving of sanction.

 Allegations must be submitted in writing and signed by the person making the complaint (the "Complainant").
-To file an Allegation a Complainant should complete the ARNNL Complaint Form and forward by mail to ARNNL.
+To file an Allegation a Complainant should complete the CRNNL Complaint Form and forward by mail to CRNNL.

 Council approved a policy on Alternative Dispute Resolution pursuant to section 16 of the Registered Nurses Regulations (2013).

 For more information on the PCR process, call (709) 753-6181 or email firstname.lastname@example.org.